HEALTH AND SOCIAL CARE

 Entrants to Advanced Apprenticeships will be employed and have some relevant experience in senior roles.

-Employers have taken a lead in promoting the importance of the key skills for employability.
+Employers have taken a lead in promoting the importance of the functional skills for employability.

 Diagnostic tests allow both the learner and the trainer to identify areas where the learner is competent and areas where there is a need for further development.